A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Multi-Resolution RBF Representation

-\begin{remark} For many practical distributions of the interpolating nodes in the set $X$, the number of refinement levels $n+1$ is bounded by $C_{1}\log{N}$ \cite{beatson1997}.
-For these types of distributions the total cost for evaluating $P_{W}^{-1}K_{W}\alpha_{W}$ is ${\cal O}(N log^{2}{N})$ assuming $k$ is bounded. \end{remark}

-This approach is best for large scale problems where memory becomes an issue and for large vanishing moments.
+The second matrix vector product, $\eta := D_{W}\gamma_{W}$ is evaluated in $\mco (N)$ using a fast summation method.
+Finally the last matrix vector product $\mu := (L^{H}_{W}+D_{W})^{-1} \eta_{W}$ can be solved in $\mco ((n+1)^{2} N + k nN )$ by again using a back substitution scheme. \begin{remark} For many practical distributions of the interpolating nodes in the set $X$, the number of refinement levels $n+1$ is bounded by $C_{1}\log{N}$ \cite{beatson1997}.
+For these types of distributions the total cost for evaluating $P_{W}^{-1}K_{W}\alpha_{W}$ is $\mco(N log^{2}{N})$ assuming $k$ is bounded. \end{remark} This approach is best for large scale problems where memory becomes an issue and for large vanishing moments.
 For small to medium size problems the blocks $K_{W}^{i,i}$ can be computed in sparse form and then stored for repeated use.